BoostedColliderAnalysis/BoCA/Readme.md

 ## Installation

-* the following is tested on recent ubuntu installations
+* the following is tested on recent ubuntu and mac installations

 ~~~~
 mkdir build